beaucave/TheSunUnderground/docs/index.md

 A roll will be one of four types, depending on the situation: Red, Blue, Green, or Gold.

 Green rolls are about endurance and calculation.
-Blue rolls are about momentum and judgement.
+Blue rolls are about momentum and judgment.
 Red rolls are about change and violence.
 Gold rolls are about the inhuman: disregarding reality or doing something impossible.

 ### *Modifiers*